booch/presentations/Ruby_Preserves/slides.md

 * Automatically determine mappings, where possible
     * Virtus model attribute definitions
     * Database schema
+* Is this really an ORM?
+* Is this really the DAO pattern?
+* Could this be used in production code?
 * Add a layer to write the SQL for us?

+???

+* DAO = Data Access Object

 ---